bvaughn/react-virtualized/.github/ISSUE_TEMPLATE/feature-request.md

+---
+name: Feature request
+about: Ideas and suggestions
+---

 ## Feature Request

 Provide as much information as possible about your requested feature.
 Here are a few questions you may consider answering: